retkowsky/DP-100/labdocs/Lab01B.md

 1. In Visual Studio Online, click the **Extensions** tab (&#8862;), and search for "Azure Machine Learning".
 Then install the **Azure Machine Learning** extension from Microsoft.
 After the extension has installed, click the **Reload Required** button to reload the environment with the extension.
 2. In Visual Studio Online, click the **Azure** tab (***&Delta;***) and in the **Azure Machine Learning** section, expand your subscription and your Azure Machine Learning workspace.
-3. Expand **Compute** and verify that the compute resources you created in your workspace are listed along with a **local** compute resource that represents the Visual Studio Online hosted environment.
-Note that you can run Azure Machine Learning code experiments on local compte as well as compute resources defined in the workspace.
+3. Expand **Compute** and verify that the compute resources you created in your workspace are listed along with a **local** compute resource, which in this case represents the Visual Studio Online hosted environment - you can run Azure Machine Learning code experiments on local compute as well as on compute resources defined in the workspace.
 4. Close the Visual Studio Online browser tab.

 > **Note**: If you intend to continue straight to the [next exercise](Lab02A.md), leave your Notebook VM running.
 If you're taking a break, you might want to close all Jupyter tabs and **Stop** your Notebook VM to avoid incurring unnecessary costs.